 Burpengary Service Road bus stop relocation

-The southbound bus stop on Burpengary Service Road (locally known as Morayfield Road) will be relocated to provide safer, easier and more convenient access for public transport users.
+The southbound bus stop on Burpengary Service Road (locally known as Morayfield Road) was relocated to provide safer, easier and more convenient access for public transport users.

-The southbound bus stop will move north of its current location and closer to the nearby retirement village.
+The southbound bus stop was moved north of its original location and closer to the nearby retirement village.

 - Improves safety